-The North Dakota State LIHEAP does not routinely include a cooling program.
-However, the State reserves the option to implement a temporary cooling program in the event of unusual cooling needs due to weather aberrations, or an emergency disaster declaration, contingent upon available funding.
+North Dakota State LIHEAP does not routinely include a cooling program.
+However, the State reserves the option to implement a cooling program contingent upon available funding, or in the event of unusual cooling needs due to weather aberrations, or an emergency disaster declaration.

-A LIHEAP-eligible household may qualify for a cooling device (an air conditioner or a fan, as the need dictates), if a member of the household has a documented medical need.
+A LIHEAP-eligible household may qualify for a cooling device (an air conditioner or a fan, as the need dictates).
 The household need not be responsible for paying heating costs so tenants in subsidized housing may qualify.
-Documentation of a household member's medical need for a cooling device will not be required if there is an elderly person (age 60 or over) in the household.
-Documentation of medical need will continue to be required when there are no elderly persons in the household.